Before & After Photo Gallery of Rhinoplasty

 Dr.Burke developed a nonsurgical rhinoplasty for those wishing immediate outpatient nasal correction.
 Although not permanent, the results are immediately noticeable, and the treatment may be repeated as necessary.

-This male patient presented with an old malunited nasal fracture with a significant deformity of the tip and dorsum.
+This male patient presented with an old malunited nasal fracture and a significant deformity of the nasal tip and dorsum.

 He requested non surgical rhinoplasty.
 Pretreatment evaluation included digital computer imaging.
 Treatment was completed in the office and he returned to work.